Nurses, paramedics reach pay deal to end England strikes

 LONDON (AP) — Unions representing hundreds of thousands of nurses, ambulance crews and other health care workers in England reached a deal Thursday to resolve months of disruptive strikes for higher wages, though the pact didn’t include doctors.

-The announcement by a government spokesperson came as early-career physicians spent a third day on picket lines and the day after U.K. Treasury chief Jeremy Hunt announced a budget that included no additional money for labor groups that have staged crippling strikes amid a punishing cost-of-living crisis and double-digit inflation.
+The announcement came as early-career physicians spent a third day on picket lines and the day after U.K. Treasury chief Jeremy Hunt announced a budget that included no , additional money for labor groups that have staged crippling strikes amid a punishing cost-of-living crisis and double-digit inflation.

-A wave of strikes by train drivers, airport baggage handlers, border staff, driving instructors and postal workers have created havoc for residents.

-The deal, which must be approved by union members, includes a lump sum payment for the current year and a 5% raise next year.
+Under the deal negotiated by government officials and union leaders, workers would get a lump sum payment for the current year and a 5% raise next year.
+Any strike actions will be halted while rank-and-file members vote on whether to accept it.

+Prime Minister Rishi Sunak said the pact would reward hardworking National Health Service staff who persevered through the pandemic, and prevent further work stoppages.

+“This offer is good for NHS staff, it’s good for the taxpayer and most importantly it is good news for patients whose care will no longer be disrupted by strike action,” Sunak said.

 Inflation in the U.K. dropped to 10.1% in January, down from a 40-year high of 11.1% in October.
 Skyrocketing food and energy costs have left some households struggling to pay their bills.